 - social events to foster interaction and sense of community.

-- an opportunity to attend and present at the National NIH-Merial Symposium at the National Institutes of Health in Washington D.C.
+- an opportunity to attend and present at the National NIH-Boehringer Ingelheim Symposium in San Juan Puerto Rico from August 3-6, 2023.

 - field trips to local and regional research institutions

-Foundations in Veterinary Research and Discovery: This formal course will meet weekly from March through August and include discussions and interactive sessions on experimental design, data presentation and analysis, poster preparation, planning for a research career to include meetings with a panel of post-DVM graduate students, responsible conduct of research, visit to an industry research farm, laboratory tours and social outings.
+Foundations in Veterinary Research and Discovery: This formal course will meet weekly from March through August and include discussions and interactive sessions on experimental design, data presentation and analysis, poster preparation, planning for a research career to include meetings with a panel of post-DVM graduate students and a CVM workshop, responsible conduct of research, visit to an industry research farm, laboratory tours and social outings.

-Scholar Expectations: Scholars will be expected to commit full-time to the program, perform a hypothesis-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (out of state scholars will begin participation upon arrival) and present results of experiments at the MU 2018 CVM Research Day (MU scholars).
-Scholars will also have the opportunity to attend and present their project at the 2017 National NIH-Merial Symposium at the National Institutes of Health in Washington, D.C. in early August (dates TBD).
-On completion of the training program, scholars will have been exposed to careers in research and obtained the necessary information to pursue a science-related career.
+Scholar Expectations: MU scholars are expected to commit full-time to the program, perform a hypothesis-or discovery-based research project, participate in the “Foundations in Veterinary Research and Discovery” course (scholars from other schools will begin participation upon arrival) and present results of experiments at a VRSP Data Blitz in October, 2023 and the CVM Research Day in May, 2024.
+Scholars will also have the opportunity to attend and present their project at the 2023 National NIH-Boehringer Ingelheim Symposium in San Juan, Puerto Rico, August 3-6.
+On completion of the program, scholars will have been exposed to careers in research and obtained the necessary information to pursue a science-related career.
+Opportunities to continue beyond the program are usually available through the mentor’s lab.

 Deadline for applications